-Search for electroweak production of supersymmetric states in scenarios with compressed mass spectra at $\sqrt{s}=13$ TeV with the ATLAS detector
+Search for electroweak production of supersymmetric states in scenarios with compressed mass spectra at s=13 TeV with the ATLAS detector

 21 December 2017

-Contact: ATLAS SUSY conveners
+Contact: SUSY conveners internal

 Figures

-Figure 01a:
+Figure 01a

 Diagrams representing the two-lepton final state of (a) electroweakino χ̃20χ̃1± and (b) slepton pair ℓ̃ℓ̃ production in association with a jet radiated from the initial state (labeled j).
 The Higgsino simplified model also considers χ̃20χ̃10 and χ̃1+χ̃1- production.